massoncheg/forgejo-docs/user/email-settings.md

 When you watch a repository (by clicking on the “Watch” button in a repository), you will receive emails for every change (creation of issues, pull requests, comments, etc.) done in this repository.

 To stop watching a repository, simply click on “Unwatch” in a repository.

+To list all of your watched repositories, click on `/notifications/watching`.
+Alternatively you can click the menu button “Profile and Settings...” in the top-right corner of Forgejo and click on "Subscriptions" in the dropdown.